Heavy security, roads closed after Delhi farmer riots

 Sajjad HUSSAIN, AFP

-As night fell, the farmers retreated to the camps outside the city where they have been braving Delhi's chilly winter nights since late November.
+As night fell, the farmers retreated to the camps outside the city where they have been braving Delhi's chilly winter nights for months now.

-On Thursday morning a number of major roads were blocked by police and security forces set up barricades, leading to major traffic congestion.
+On Wednesday morning a number of major roads were blocked as police and security forces set up barricades, leading to major traffic congestion.
 Riot police were stationed near the Red Fort.

 - Blow for Modi -